DikaHaryadi/Kiddo/README.md

 ```

 ## Dependencies
-Kiddo is currently extended with the following dependencies.
+KiddieLearn is currently extended with the following dependencies.
 Instructions on how to use it in your own app are linked below :

 | Dependencies | Version | README |